 The effective period of the waiver cannot extend beyond your tax year.
-When the period covered by the waiver extends beyond the applicator's tax year, the applicator must wait until the next tax year to claim the portion for that period.
+When the period covered by the waiver extends beyond the applicator's tax year, the applicator can only claim a credit or refund for gasoline used in the part of the waiver period included in the applicator's tax year.
+The applicator must wait until the next tax year to file a claim for gasoline used in the rest of the waiver period.